Hidden-Histories/Public-Resources/documentation/ARpoiseGlossary.md

 - **Geofencing:** all these forms of AR can be restricted to a certain area if desired.
 Therefore both the ARpoise app and the AR-vos app always check your device's GPS coordinates and sends a request to the **ARpoise** back end server to see whether there are specific art works at your location.
 If there are you will see them; if there are none, a default layer will be shown to you.
 We will change this default layer periodically.

+- **Layer:** An ARpoise "layer" is an individual AR experience or project.
+A single location in the real world can have multiple layers at exactly the same site, each of them a separate AR experience.
+When you stand at that site, the ARpoise app will show you a list of layers available for you there.

+- **POI:** A "POI" (Point Of Interest) is an asset or a group of assets (such as 3D models, images, sounds etc.), that all together make up your AR experience.